Who first brought corruption into the American government?

 During the War for Independence, Hamilton brilliantly handled military finances for General George Washington.
 Then, in the Constitutional Convention, Hamilton and Washington worked together to make the national government supreme over the states.

 The Anti-Federalists in that Convention fought against the U.S. Constitution.
 Above all, they feared the supreme national government that Hamilton wanted.
 For example, one Anti-Federalist group predicted:

 The representation is unsafe because in the exercise of such great powers and trusts, it is so exposed to corruption and undue influence, by the gift of the numerous places of honor and emolument at the disposal of the executive, by the arts and address of the great and designing, and by direct bribery.
 (Dissent, 1787)

-When Washington became President, he made Hamilton Secretary of the Treasury.
-Moreover, Washington saw himself as a military man rather than a political one.
+Later, when Washington became President, he made Hamilton Secretary of the Treasury.
+Moreover, Washington saw himself as a military man more than a political one.
 So he gave Hamilton his complete confidence.
 As a result, Hamilton probably influenced the development of America’s executive branch more than anyone, even Washington.

 So how did corruption get involved in the American government?

 Hamilton believed the British government was wise in practicing mercantilism.
 That economic theory says a positive balance of trade with other nations generates wealth.
 And that balance is encouraged by tariffs on foreign goods.
 Furthermore, Hamilton pushed successfully to use government power to channel that wealth to a moneyed class.
 In other words, he believed that America needed rich men to compete with European, and especially British, industry.

 Thomas Jefferson took the opposite view of the British government, that it was corrupt.
 In fact, he passionately opposed Hamilton on every issue.
 Describing a conversation between them, he wrote: